PureStorage-OpenConnect/powershell-scripts/README.md

 ### RELEASE COMPATIBILITY

-* The scripts intended for FlashArrays are only compatable with the SDK version 1.x.
+* The scripts intended for FlashArrays are only currently compatable with the SDK version 1.x.
-* These scripts require PowerShell 3.0 or higher..
+* These scripts require PowerShell 3.0 or higher.
 * These scripts require an operating system that supports the TLS 1.1/1.2 protocols.